/r/nonprofit

 • Do not ask which CRM, database, or fundraising platform to use.
 You may only post about using your current CRM, database, or fundraising platform more effectively.
 Learn more.

-• Do not ask how to research or report fraud or illegal activity at a nonprofit you don't work for.
+• Do not ask how to research a nonprofit or report fraud or illegal activity at a nonprofit you don't work for.
 This is answered in the wiki. r/Nonprofit does not provide legal advice.
 Consider talking to a lawyer.

 • Do not create link-only posts or comments.
 Provide enough context so visiting the link is not necessary.